AnimMouse/frp-flyapp/README.md

 1. Clone this repository.
 2. Check if frp version in `Dockerfile` is latest, if not, change to the latest version.
 3. Login to flyctl by using `fly auth login`.
-4. Create an app on fly.io `fly launch --copy-config --name app-name --no-deploy`.
+4. Create an app on fly.io `fly launch --copy-config --name app-name --no-deploy --vm-memory 256`.
-5. Select the region closest to you.
+5. When asked to tweak these settings before proceeding, enter yes if you want to tweak settings like selecting the region closest to you, otherwise, enter no.
 6. Set environment variables for frp server. `fly secrets set -a app-name FRP_TOKEN=12345678 FRP_DASHBOARD_PWD=admin`
-7. Deploy to fly.io `fly deploy -a app-name --ha=false --remote-only`.
+7. Deploy to fly.io `fly deploy -a app-name --ha=false`.
-8. When asked to allocate a dedicated IPv4 address, yes.
+8. When asked to allocate a dedicated IPv4 address, enter yes.
 9. Try to connect to frps using the [example frpc.toml](#example-frpctoml).

 Don't forget to change the `app-name` and the `FRP_TOKEN` so that others can't use your frp tunnel.